quarkus-workshop-langchain4j

 solon-ai

-The Model Context Protocol (MCP) server provides an infrastructure for AI models to interact with external tools, resources, and prompts, enabling standardized asynchronous and synchronous communication.
+The Model Context Protocol (MCP) server provides a standardized interface for AI models to interact with external tools, resources, and prompt templates through a structured, bidirectional communication protocol.

 quarkus-mcp-server